The Children Act (film): Plot

 The transfusion is successful, and Adam is released from the hospital.
 He leaves many messages for Fiona, saying that she has changed the way that he thinks about the world.
-He follows her to work one day, and gives her various poems and letters that he has written.
+Adam follows her to work one day, and gives her various poems and letters that he has written.
 She tells him to stop following her; she has other cases, while he is still young and has his whole life in front of him.

 Next, Fiona travels to Newcastle for an Oath of Allegiance ceremony, and Adam follows her there.
 He tells her that he wants to live with her, as he does not understand why his parents were happy for him to die.
 Fiona sends him back to London.
 He kisses her on the lips and in the moment she accepts.

 Shortly after she returns to London, Fiona accompanies Mark Berner on the piano at a lawyers' concert.
 Just before she is due to play, she gets a note saying that Adam has relapsed and may not make it through the night.
 Instead of the planned encore, she plays and sings "Down by the Salley Gardens", before rushing to the hospice to see Adam.

 Adam has refused another blood transfusion, saying that it is his choice.
 Fiona returns home, and breaks down in front of Jack, telling him the story and calling Adam a "lovely boy".
 She falls asleep holding Jack's hand.

 Adam dies and Fiona attends his funeral, before walking away with Jack.